-The core value and driver behind Student Loan Odyssey is financial self-determination.
+The core value and driver behind Student Loan Odyssey is financial self-advocacy.

 Each person’s dream is different.
 However, there are some common underlying principles that can help you get to your goal better, faster or more reliably.

 There are many barriers that prevent you from mastering your own financial destiny:

 - Poor understanding of actual costs and benefits of products

 - Lack of focus on maximizing the buyer’s financial wellbeing